topherCantrell/computerarcheology/content/Virus/Stoned/README.md

 016B: CD 13             INT     $13                     ; Store original boot in FAT
 016D: 72 DF             JB      $014E                   ; Error ... out of here
 ;
-; Floppies are assumed to have 512 byte sectors (0200 hex) which is just barely ; room for the virus.
-Fixed disks are assumed to have twice that - 1K sectors (0400).
-; The last 512 bytes of a fixed-disk boot record contain four partition descriptors.
-; These descriptors describe the partitions and must be present in the infected ; sector - this code copies the descriptors into the virus sector buffer before writing ; it to disk.
+; Sectors are always 512 bytes (0200 hex).
+A fixed-disk's bootsectors contains four ; partition descriptors.
+These descriptors describe the partitions of the fixed-disk ; and must be present in the infected sector - this code copies the descriptors into ; the virus sector buffer before writing it to disk.
 016F: 0E                PUSH    CS                      ; Set DS ...
 0170: 1F                POP     DS                      ; ... to CS
 0171: 0E                PUSH    CS                      ; Set ES ...